 The Control of Noise at Work Regulations 2005 came into force in April 2006 and places a duty on employers to assess, and as needed identify measures to eliminate or reduce the risks to employees from exposure to noise.
 In the working environment, the regulations set levels for noise control that cover, exposure averaged over a working day or week and the maximum noise (peak sound pressure) exposed to in a working day.

-Where these may be exceeded, controls need to be put into place to avoid or reduce exposure.
+Where these levels may be exceeded, controls need to be put into place to avoid or reduce exposure.
 The values are:

 Lower exposure action values: